thesameh/Introduction-to-C/README.md

 # CS1 #

-The solutions for a set of _C_ exercises in the scope of my study at FH Technikum wien (second semester)
+The solutions for a set of _C_ exercises in the scope of my study at FH Technikum wien (first semester)

 ### u0_add ###
 Input/Output and Variables